uri-whl/dam-atlas/README.md

 The only caveat with this project is that some scripts depend on the output of other scripts.
 You must first run, in order:

-1. `aggregate_harmonize_dam_data.py`
-2. `snap_dam_to_nhdplushr.py`
+1. `filter_dam_data.py` - filters known problematic data from the source datasets.
+2. `aggregate_harmonize_dam_data.py` - combines all the filtered datasets into one dataset and crosswalks the attributes to common names.
+3. `snap_dam_to_nhdplushr.py` - snaps all the dams to NHD flowlines for HUC 01*
+4. `cut_dam_dataset_to_ri.py` - this is an optional step but one that we'll do for now. it eliminates all the dams that either don't drain into a RI watershed and aren't within the RI boundary. if either condition is true, the dam is retained.

 At this point, you will have:

-- A shapefile containing all harmonized attribute data, snapped where possible to NHDPlus HR, with a column indicating whether snapping was successful, `all_dams_harmonized`
+- A feature class containing all harmonized attribute data, snapped where possible to NHDPlus HR, with a column indicating whether snapping was successful, `all_dams_harmonized`
-- A shapefile containing the attribute data and points for only those dams which were succesfully snapped, `all_dams_snapped`
+- A feature class containing the attribute data and points for only those dams which were succesfully snapped, `all_dams_snapped`

 Every subsequent script builds upon `all_dams_snapped`, using the unique ID to generate either associated polygon data or additional attribute data.

-When ready to load data into MapBox, run the final script `build_geojson_data.py` which will join all attribute data together (where appropriate) and generate GeoJSON data for the dams.
-Additionally, you will want to run:
+When ready to load data into MapBox, run the final script `build_geojson_data.py` which will generates .geojson files for upload to mapbox.

-- `build_geojson_hydro.py` to build HUC, waterbody and hydroline GeoJSON files
-- `build_geojson_dam_wsheds.py` to build the GeoJSON corresponding to the delineated watersheds for the dams

 ## Contents